avillia/colourPerception/README.md

 prove the concept of Linguistics Relativity - *or eliminate it.*

-2. As many natural processes, linguistics' ones could not be performed in an experimental way - the possibly ten-thousand-years-lasting unrepeatable due to obvious reasons, - so the only way to study them is by studying their models.
+2. As many natural processes, linguistics' ones could not be performed in an experimental way - the possibly ten-thousand-years-lasting processes unrepeatable due to obvious reasons, - so the only way to study them is by studying their models.

 3. This is an interesting case of connecting fields of science that seems to be unrelated - linguistics, biology, and data science.